Vinu-S/Academic-Projects/README.md

-Projects worked during the master of professional studies at Northeastern University
+Projects worked during the Master of professional studies in Analytics at Northeastern University